 If the injury is on the milder side, such as Achilles tendon tendinitis, it may heal with home treatments, such as icing the area, stretching exercises, and avoiding putting weight on your heel during the healing process.

 However, if a person suffers a significant tear or rupture, it will require surgery.
 This type of injury comes with intense pain and difficulty when walking.
-You also wouldn’t be able stand on your toes.
+You also wouldn’t be able to stand on your toes.

 Schedule an Appointment at The Orthopedic Clinic for Sports Medicine Treatment

 At The Orthopedic Clinic, we want you to live your life in full motion.
-Contact us to schedule an appointment get back to the playing field.